Phileosopher/commonplace/stories-storytellers.md

 People frequently revisit old stories and old ideas, but rebuild them using different words (e.g., "grit" vs. "character" vs. "integrity").
 Its practical result is that every society ends up saying almost the same thing while believing it's a revolutionary new idea.

+APPLICATION: One of the advantages of exploring the cultures of the past (i.e., history) is that you have an easy viewpoint to see how they behaved and [what happened from it](results.md).
+Though you can't [speak with them directly](people-conversation.md), you can still use your [imagination](imagination.md) to connect how they likely lived and thought.
+It's easy to [believe yourself superior or removed](mind-bias.md) from them in some way, but never forget they were [as human as you](humanity-universals.md), and [others will see you the same way](legacy.md).

 ## Meta-tales

 We want a story to have [meaning](meaning.md) on a grander scale, so we tend to connect stories together based on [patterns](symbols.md) we've experienced.